 CircuitWorks® brand’s comprehensive line of conveniently packaged and precision dispensing rework and repair products makes circuit board repair and prototyping faster, easier, and more accurate.
 Advanced-formula materials packaged in unique delivery systems ensure superior performance and pinpoint accuracy.
 The full range of products meets all of the technician's needs for electronics rework and prototyping — repairing, cleaning, protecting, lubricating, bonding, and restoring electrical conductivity to circuit boards and components.

 CircuitWorks® Products are compliant with IPC-7711 Rework of Electronic Assemblies and ANSI/J-STD-001.

 - Conductive Inks & Epoxies

-A common method of repairing a broken trace is to solder on a jumper, which is basically a wire bypass around the broken trace.
+A common method of repairing a broken trace is to solder on a jumper, which is a wire bypass around the broken trace.
 This can be time-consuming and visually unappealing.
 Chemtronics offers CircuitWorks® Conductive Pens, which contain a highly conductive material like silver or nickel suspended in a liquid polymer.
-These pens allow you to literally redraw the trace.
+These pens allow you to redraw the trace.
 2-part conductive epoxy is a great solution for making solderless electronic connections.
-CircuitWorks Conductive Paint is a single component, silver-filled polymer that dries in minutes at room temperature, making it an ideal solution for patching EMI/RFI shielding.
+CircuitWorks Conductive Paint is a single component, a silver-filled polymer that dries in minutes at room temperature, making it an ideal solution for patching EMI/RFI shielding.